parsabsh/linux-notes/README.md

 history [<number of commands>]
 ```

-If we enter `history` in terminal, we can see the complete history of our entered commands.
+If we enter `history` in the terminal, we can see the complete history of our entered commands.
 We can also restrict the number of commands to see.
 For instance, by entering `history 3`, we can see our last 3 commands.

-Moreover, we are able to clear our history using `history -c` command.
+Moreover, we are able to clear our history using the `history -c` command.

 ## mkdir